-- Place your finger on a random note and play the melody by ear from there.
+- Place your finger on a random note and play the melody by ear.

-- Learn the melody on the top 2 strings only, as preparation for a chord melody arrangement if you are going in this direction in your studies.
+- Learn the melody on the top 2 strings only, as preparation for a chord melody.

 You don’t have to run all of these exercises for each tune you learn, though you might want to do that.

-Instead, try learning tune A with steps 1-3, then tune B with steps 4-6, and tune C with steps 7-8, which allows you to cover all the steps but not get bored with one melody in the woodshed.
+Instead, learn tune A with steps 1-3, then tune B with steps 4-6, and tune C with steps 7-8, allowing you to cover every step, but not get bored with one melody in the woodshed.

 Improvising With Melodies

-I like to call melodies the “scale of the tune,” as the notes of the melody will work over each chord in the tune, much like a scale would when played over chords diatonic to that scale.
+I like to call melodies the “scale of the tune,” as the notes of the melody will work over each chord, much like a scale would when played over chords diatonic to that scale.

-Because the scale is “diatonic” to the tune, you can use the melody as the basis for your soloing ideas when explore tunes in your studies.
+Because it’s “diatonic” to the tune, you can use the melody as the basis for your soloing ideas when exploring tunes in your studies.

-You can do this by playing the melody exactly as written the first time through a backing track, and then begin to alter the melody to bring a sense of creativity and improvisation to the melody line in your playing.
+You can do this by playing the melody exactly as written the first time through, and then alter the melody to bring a sense of creativity and improvisation to the melody line in your playing.